-The St. Joseph County Conservation District was established in 1948 to assist farmers in planning soil & water conservation plans.
+The St. Joseph County Conservation District was established in 1948 to assist farmers in creating soil & water conservation plans.
 Since then the Conservation District has grown to include all stakeholders within the county.
-The focus is still agriculture & working with farmers to create conservation plans, but we also work with partner organizations to ensure the counties largest natural resource, water, remains a viable resource.
+The focus is still agriculture & working with farmers to create conservation plans, but we also work with partner organizations to ensure the county's largest natural resource, water, remains a viable resource.

 The Conservation District is able to provide this assistance with community support through volunteers and financial assistance.
-Throughout the year the Conservation District hosts several fundraising events including the annual tree sale, annual meeting and a local foods dinner & auction.
+Throughout the year the Conservation District hosts several fundraising events including the annual tree sale, annual meeting and a local foods dinner.

 TREE SALES: The deadline for pre-orders has expired and the remaining tree inventory will be sold either in groups or individually at the Home & Garden Show on April 25th & 26th.
 First come, first serve!
 Cash, Check & Credit Cards will be accepted at H & G show.